Eating For Each Pregnancy Stage Eat Suitable for stages: Pregnancy

 There are some common nutritional deficiencies to look out for during your pregnancy.
 If you suspect something isn't right, seek the supervision of a nutritionally trained doctor or naturopath who can run tests, monitor symptoms and advise on appropriate supplementation.

-When you eat, your body dedicates energy towards digestion of that food.
+When you eat, your body dedicates energy to the digestion of that food.
 Digestion takes a lot of energy.
 Often the advice to help with digestion is to eat smaller meals more frequently.
-The time and size of the meals we eat and drink seems to have an effect on our circadian rhythm and on our overall health.
+The time and size of the meals we eat and drink seem to have an effect on our circadian rhythm and on our overall health.
 The Mayo Clinic recommends avoiding going to bed stuffed or hungry.
 Others recommend allowing digestion time of 2-3 hours between eating and lying down to sleep.
 The first meal of the day literally means to ‘break fast’.
 When your gut gets a break from digestion at night, it can repair and renew itself for overall better health.
-You might already have an early dinner time, or you might want to try bringing dinner time to an earlier time to see if it help with digestion and sleep.
+You might already have an early dinner time, or you might want to try bringing dinner time to an earlier time to see if it helps with digestion and sleep.